Why it's OK that there are 182 early-entry candidates for this year's NBA draft

 Among the prospects from this year’s draft class who could follow in Lacey’s footsteps is Oregon’s Tyler Dorsey, who turned pro and hired an agent after scoring 20 or more points in all five of the Ducks’ NCAA tournament games.

 Dorsey may have a difficult time cracking an NBA roster since he’s undersized to play shooting guard in the league, but having dual citizenship in Greece could make the 6-foot-4 sophomore especially attractive to top European professional teams.
-A Greek team could sign Dorsey without burning one of the exemptions it typically has to use to sign an American prospect.
+A Greek team could sign Dorsey without burning one of the exemptions it typically must use to sign an American prospect.

 It isn’t easy to forge a successful career as a basketball nomad overseas or in the D-league, but for some prospects that’s the best available option.